mcguinlu/robvis/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Omitted the redundant 'Quickly' from your title (requested change).
+* Omitted the redundant 'Quickly' from the title field of the DESCRIPTION file
-* Added links to relevant references to the description field of the DESCRIPTION (requested change).
+* Added links to relevant references to the description field of the DESCRIPTION

 ## Test environments
 * Windows 10 (local), R 3.5.0